integr8ly/cloud-resource-operator/README.md

 The two VPCs should now be able to communicate with each other.

-## Snapshots
+### Snapshots
-The cloud resource operator supports the taking of arbitrary snapshots in the AWS provider for both `Postgres` and `Redis`.
+CRO supports the taking of arbitrary snapshots in the AWS provider for both `Postgres` and `Redis`.
 To take a snapshot you must create a `RedisSnapshot` or `PostgresSnapshot` resource, which should reference the `Redis` or `Postgres` resource you wish to create a snapshot of.
 The snapshot resource must also exist in the same namespace.
 ```
 apiVersion: integreatly.org/v1alpha1
 kind: RedisSnapshot